Anupam-Vishwakarma/Pizza-Sales-Dashboard/README.md

 ## Overview

 This repository contains a Power BI dashboard designed to analyze pizza sales data.
-The dashboard provides insights into sales performance, customer preferences, and operational efficiency through various visualizations and key performance indicators (KPIs).
+The dashboard provides insights into sales performance, customer preferences, and operational efficiency through visualizations and key performance indicators (KPIs).

 ## 🎯 Objective